Bullfighting In Spain Stays Alive Despite Regional Ban

-MELISSA BLOCK, host: Spain's northeast region of Catalonia held its final bullfight last weekend after voting to ban the practice last year.
-But it's a different story elsewhere in Spain, where many still see it as a national tradition and don't want it banned.
+But it's a different story elsewhere in Spain.
+While relatively few Spaniards are real aficionados of bullfighting, many more see it as a national tradition and don't want it banned.

-LAUREN FRAYER: Puffing cigars, Antonio Gutierrez and his friend shuffle dominoes on a folding table near Madrid's grandiose bullring.
+On a recent day, Antonio Gutierrez and his friends puff on cigars and shuffle dominoes on a folding table near Madrid's famed Las Ventas bullring.
 They're a bit suspicious of a foreigner asking about bullfights.

-FRAYER: They start cursing what they call uppity Catalans, accusing Barcelona of turning the world against bullfighting.
+They start cursing what they call "uppity Catalans," accusing Barcelona — the capital of Catalonia — of turning the world against bullfighting.

-FRAYER: Bullfighting on foot began as a peasant game and morphed into something regal, a source of national pride says Ricardo Perez, cuddling with his girlfriend on a bench near the bullring.
-It's what he was raised with, even if it is a bit bloody, he says.
+Bullfighting on foot began as a peasant game and morphed into something regal — a source of national pride, says Ricardo Perez, cuddling with his girlfriend on a bench near the bullring.
+It's what he was raised with — even if it is a bit bloody, he says.
 He respects it and thinks it should not be banned.

-FRAYER: It's true that attendance at bullfights is down nationwide by a third since 2007.
-Alexander Fiske-Harrison is a British aficionado and writer about bullfighting.
+It's true that attendance at bullfights is down nationwide — from 2,622 in 2007 to 1,724 in 2010, a drop of about one-third.
+Alexander Fiske-Harrison is a British aficionado who writes about bullfighting.
 Speaking from his home in London, he blames Spain's economic crisis for bullfighting's decline.